ffenix113/fastxml/README.md

 ### Q&A
 Q: Can it be used it in production?
 A: I wouldn't recommend it just yet.
+API and types also might change until stable release.

 Q: If it is using `unsafe` does this mean that it can break something?
 A: No. It is using `unsafe` for only reason to point to specific memory for strings, nothing else.